 To use this Website we are using Cookies and collecting some Data.
 To be compliant with the EU GDPR we give you to choose if you allow us to use certain Cookies and to collect some Data.

 How to debug php cli – artisan commands or unit tests

-If we develop an application with TDD methodology (which we should do!), we write a lot of code which runs in the command line.
-Also when we create tasks or artisan commands, debugging the code in command line would make our life easier.
-In this post, I’ll show how to set up cli debugging with PhpStorm and Homestead.
+If we develop an application with TDD methodology (which we should do!), we write a lot of code that runs in the command line.
+Also when we create tasks or artisan commands, debugging the code in the command line would make our life easier.
+In this post, I’ll show how to set up CLI debugging with PhpStorm and Homestead.

-You’d need to have Xdebug extension installed and enabled for php cli.
-Please note that I’ll use php 7.2 in paths, but you may need to replace it with your php version.
+You’d need to have an Xdebug extension installed and enabled for PHP CLI.
+Please note that I’ll use PHP 7.2 in paths, but you may need to replace it with your PHP version.

 Open the xdebug configuration file: sudo nano /etc/php/7.2/cli/conf.d/20-xdebug.ini Put the following configuration in the file: